bitplane/bitplane.net/dev/sh/index.md

 Does AmigaDOS count as shell scripting?
 If so I've been doing shell scripts since '93.
 If not then probably 99 or so when I did [c](../c) in XENIX.

-That said, it's probably only since Windows Vista drove me to Linux I became any good at it, and it's not something I've written actual projects in.
-I do tend to use Makefiles and bash scripts where possible.

-If I find some actual shell script projects from over the years, I'll add them
-here:
+After Windows Vista drove me to Linux I became okay at it, then proficient by doing it daily in Dockerfiles during the DevOps revolution.
+More recently, adopting a modular approach with a bit of help from ChatGPT and Claude, I'm actually writing real programs in `sh` and `bash`, using function libraries that are merged together when building a release.

+## Projects

+* [📺 tvmux] -
+  a tmux recorder using asciinema.
 * [💽 rip](rip) -
   archive disk images to the Internet Archive.
 * [🌐 pierdat](pierdat) -